-Newly appointed staff had a structured induction and clinical staff completed continuing professional development required for their registration with the General Dental Council.
+Newly appointed staff had a structured induction.
+Improvements were underway to ensure that this was documented contemporaneously.
+Clinical staff completed continuing professional development required for their registration with the General Dental Council.

 Co-ordinating care and treatment

 Staff worked together and with other health and social care professionals to deliver effective care and treatment.